 The interdisciplinary 37-credit MNE program is designed to prepare experienced registered nurses for nurse educator roles in a variety of settings.
 Students identify a clinical practice focus area as well as an academic or clinical teaching focus upon program application.
-Courses and precepted experiential learning is organized to provide students with both theoretical foundations and practical experiences in classroom, clinical and online teaching to be successful in a variety of educational settings.
+Courses and precepted experiential learning are organized to provide students with both theoretical foundations and practical experiences in classroom, clinical, and online teaching to be successful in a variety of educational settings.

 This practice-based program is hybrid-online, interprofessional, and based on the NLN's National Nurse Educator competencies, the AACN Vision for Academic Nursing, as well as AACN's Essentials of Master's Education.
 Interprofessional courses are taught in conjunction with the Warner School of Education and the School of Medicine and Dentistry faculty to provide graduate students with authentic interprofessional collaboration opportunities.
-All courses in the MNE program provide experiential learning opportunities to apply educational theory and evidence to teach effectively, work in diverse teams, lead change, use technology to inspire learning, and engage in scholarly inquiry.
+All courses in the MNE program provide experiential learning opportunities to apply educational theory and evidence to teach effectively, work in diverse teams, lead educational programs, use technology to inspire learning and engage in scholarly inquiry.
 An elective is also required in the program, providing students with an opportunity to explore educational topics of interest and relevance to individual professional goals.
-The hybrid-online format of the MNE program is designed to meet the needs of busy professionals, while still providing time for students to connect and interact with peers and faculty to enhance learning.
+The hybrid-online format of the MNE program is designed to meet the needs of busy professionals, while still providing time for students to engage with peers and faculty within the SON, medical center, and university to enhance learning.
 Students will learn by observing, practicing, reflecting, and participating within a community of nurse educators.

-MNE graduates are prepared for successful completion of the CNE (Academic Nurse Educator) certification exam, as well as the CNEcl (Clinical Nurse Educator) certification exam.
-Courses are organized to provide students with theoretical foundations and practical experiences that assure success in both academic and clinical nurse educator roles.
+MNE graduates are prepared for successful completion of the CNEcl (Clinical Nurse Educator) certification exam.
+Courses are organized to meet the national nurse educator competencies to provide students with theoretical foundations and student teaching experiences in both academic and clinical nurse educator roles.

-Course content within the MNE program includes current and emerging issues in nursing education, clinical and educational evidence-based practice; health assessment, pathophysiology, and pharmacology specific to the nurse educator clinical specialties, education theories of teaching and learning; educational technology; curriculum development; assessment of student and program learning, program evaluation, and educational leadership.
-All courses include curricular and/or co-curricular teaching opportunities as well as participation in nursing education events and projects.
-The program concludes with a summative capstone course working with an experienced, master's-prepared nurse educator in the area of the student's specialty.
+Course content within the MNE program includes current and emerging issues in nursing education, clinical and educational evidence-based practice; health assessment, pathophysiology, and pharmacology specific to the nurse educator clinical specialties, education theories of teaching and learning; educational technology; curriculum development; assessment of student and program learning, informatics, population health, academic evaluation, and educational leadership.
+All courses include curricular and/or co-curricular teaching opportunities as well as participation in school and university-wide education events and projects.
+The program concludes with a semester-long summative capstone immersion course working or student teaching with an experienced, master's-prepared nurse educator in clinical or academic setting.

-Master's in Nursing Education Program courses:
+Master's in Nursing Education Program courses: 37 credits (392 teaching and clinical hours)

-- D NUR 401 Foundations of Scholarly Writing in the Health Professions (1 credit) - NLX 420 Theory and Evidence-Based Practice for Nurse Educators (4 credits; including one credit in clinical practice experience) - NLX 421 Physiology, Pathophysiology, & Pharmacology for Nurse Leaders and Educators (4 credits) - □ NLX 422 Health Assessment for Nurse Leaders and Educators (3 credits; including 1 credit lab) - □ EDU 497 Teaching & Learning in Higher Education & the Health Professions (3 credits) - EDU 581 Clinical Teaching in Health Professions Education: Teaching and Instructional Methods (4 credits; including 1 credit supervised teaching) - NLX 417 Teaching and Learning in Nursing (3 credits) - NLX 426 Curriculum Development and Course Design (4 credits; including 1 credit supervised teaching) - NLX 427 Assessment and Evaluation in Nursing Education (4 credits; including 1 credit supervised teaching) - □ Elective (3 credits) - □ NLX 487 MNE Capstone (4 credits; including 3 credits field immersion/teaching project)
+- □ NUR 401 Foundations of Scholarly Writing in the Health Professions (1 credit) - NLX 420 Theory and Evidence-Based Practice for Nurse Educators and Nurse Leaders (4 credits; including 56 hours of clinical practice experience) - □ NLX 421 Physiology, Pathophysiology, & Pharmacology for Nurse Leaders and Educators (4 credits) - NLX 422 Health Assessment for Nurse Leaders and Educators (3 credits; including 1 credit lab) - □ EDU 497 Teaching & Learning in Higher Education & the Health Professions (3 credits) - EDU 581 Clinical Teaching in Health Professions Education: Teaching and Instructional Methods (4 credits; including 56 hours of supervised teaching) - NLX 417 Teaching and Learning in Nursing (3 credits) - □ NLX 426 Curriculum Development and Course Design (4 credits; including 56 hours of supervised teaching) - NLX 427 Assessment and Evaluation in Nursing Education (4 credits; including 56 hours of supervised teaching) - MNE Elective (3 credits) which can be taken any semester, allowing students deeper knowledge and experience in a nursing education specialty area (e.g., simulation, educational technology, etc.) - □ NLX 487 MNE Capstone (4 credits; including 168 hours of immersion/teaching project)